miraclepaint/miraclepaint/README.md

 <p align="center">c×h + interact freely

-<p align="center">Inspo are ok , but do not copy my ponies
+<p align="center">Inspo are ok , but pls do not copy my ponies

 <p align="center">Minor , 15+ iwec

-<p align="center">I dont text first I promise I dont hate you im suck at starting conversations
+<p align="center">I dont text first and im not a fast replier, I promise i dont hate you i just suck at communicating

+<p align="center">Main interests are Prosekai and Dandys World , not really active in DW anymore due to qwel allegations